 When you go to see your chiropractor to treat pain in your TMJ, they will assess in what way your TMJ is being adversely affected.
 For example, one side of your jaw may be more swollen than the other, or you may have better movement on one side versus the other.
-To return your jaw to a more ideal state and relieve you of your pain, your chiropractor will do some soft tissue manipulation such as massage of your jaw and neck, and may even suggest using a low-level laser to relieve some of the inflammation.
+To return your jaw to a more ideal state and relieve you of your pain, your chiropractor will do some soft tissue manipulation such as massage of your jaw and neck, and may even suggest using something like acupuncture to relieve some of the inflammation.
 Your chiropractor will probably also suggest some exercises to do at home to help diminish your symptoms.

 Cutting down on stress and other factors that may be contributing to your jaw pain is a great way to help, so give that a try while you also make an appointment to see one of our chiropractors.
 Feel free to use the online booking link below, or call us at 416-909-2334.
 For more info on chiropractic for jaw pain, you can even email us at firstname.lastname@example.org.